Helpful?

 Answer: Yes, judges in Small Claims Court must provide reasoning for their decisions, ensuring transparency and enabling parties to understand the legal basis, which is essential for any potential appeals.
 This requirement, highlighted in Elnasr v.
 Mostafa, 2022 ONSC 1735, sets the foundation for fair legal proceedings.
 For guidance on navigating Small Claims Court, contact Vagans Legal for a free consultation.

-Does a Small Claims Court Judge Need to Provide a Reasoning For a Decision?
+Is a Small Claims Court Judge Required to Provide An Explanation For a Decision?

 Understanding the Requirement of Reasons Within Judicial Decisions Including Small Claims Court Cases